hNao17/facial-keypoints-detection/README.md

 ## Training
 The 15-keypoint dataset was divided into a 90% / 10% trainval split.

-[See here](directRegression.ipynb) for training results with the direct regression method.
+[See here](directRegression.ipynb) for training setup / results with the direct regression method.

-[See here](hm_regression_prelim.ipynb) for preliminary training results with the heatmap regression method.
+[See here](hm_regression_prelim.ipynb) for training setup / preliminary results with the heatmap regression method.

 ## References